-Public consultation meeting on the ESMP took place on 9 March 2023 in the late period of the TD & TA Consultancy contract, in order to fixate the dates associated with the mitigation measures, to define the construction works details, as well as to bring clarity to the responsibilities shared among different entities (PIU, Contractor, Supervisor, Site Manager, Environmental Verifier, Certified Works verifiers, etc.).
+A public consultation on the ESMP took place on 20 October 2023 in order to fixate the dates associated with the mitigation measures, to define the construction works details, as well as to bring clarity to the responsibilities shared among different entities (PIU, Contractor, Supervisor, Site Manager, Environmental Verifier, Certified Works verifiers, etc.).

 To cover all communication opportunities with stakeholders, a mixed face to face and virtual public consultation was organized.
-To this end, the PIU has made appropriate arrangements for interested persons to participate to the consultation either online or in person - at Vaslui ESI headquarter.
+For this purpose, the PIU took appropriate measures so interested persons could participate to the consultation either online or in person - at the Argeş County Council headquarter.
 Information regarding this subproject was shared with the invitees 10 days in advance of the consultation.
-Press release, letters to neighbors and invitations sent by email and social media were used to reach interested parties and potentially affected parties.
+Press release, letters to neighbors and invitations sent by email and social media were also used to reach interested parties and potentially affected parties.

-During the video consultation event after the presentation of the main project activities and main findings from the ESMP, attending stakeholders had the opportunity to raise their comments, questions, suggestions and any concern about the project.
+During the consultation event after the presentation of the main project activities and main findings from the ESMP, attending stakeholders was encouraged to raise their comments, questions and suggestions and any concern about the project.